gd32/yelp_topic_modeling/README.md

 2) use topic modeling/decomposition to improve the accuracy of those models
 3) evaluate the effectiveness of the models by assessing the validity of the models' predictions

+## Technical Report

+An indepth discussion of this project is found in the [technical report])(https://github.com/gd32/DSI_capstone/blob/master/Technical_Report.md).

 ## Technologies Used

 All statistical analysis was done on either a t2.xlarge or t2.2xlarge AWS EC2 instance.